© Ahmed Kamara

 Can I bring my dog with me?

-Unfortunately, almost all of our activities are unsuitable for bringing your dog along, many of them involve using hand tools, power tools or are inside.
+Unfortunately, almost all of our activities are unsuitable for bringing your dog along as many of them involve using hand tools, power tools or are inside.

 Can I leave if I don’t like it?

 Yes.
-We want all our volunteers to have a valuable, engaging and positive experience.
-We always welcome feedback on how we can improve our volunteering experience, and we hope you want to stay!
+We want all our volunteers to have a fun and enjoyable experience when volunteering with us.
+At the end of every session, you are welcome to give feedback on how we can make improvements, and we hope you want to stay!

 Are you using volunteer roles to replace paid staff members?